-We are thrilled and proud to share that we have five (5) professionally diverse and talented judges from across the country lined up for Shining Star CLE 2019!
+We are thrilled and proud to share that we had four (4) professionally diverse and talented judges from across the country lined up for Shining Star CLE 2019!

 American Songwriter and Pianist